Meet the Board of Trustees / Directors

 Jane has worked extensively in Healthcare and the wider Public Sector and voluntary sector for over 35 years as a manager, a senior lecturer and practitioner of organisational change and human resource management.
 During this time Jane has also worked regularly as a freelancing consultant for a wide range of charities in the UK on short to longer term projects to support the leadership, and the personal development of those working in those charities, conflict resolution and mediation, as well as supporting patient, and citizen engagement in the development of health related charities.
 Jane has also been involved in research related to healthcare initiatives with health charities in England.
 Jane’s current voluntary charitable work includes working on a range of Global Health and Wellbeing projects, and co-ordinating a patient befriending project, as well as being a volunteer/befriender for a local hospital.
 As a volunteer Jane also co-ordinates a team of health professionals who work together as a group of volunteers to offer events and presentations about health and wellbeing for the local community.

 Dragana has managed the educational charity called Community Health Foundation (CHF), having a significant hand in successfully promoting the Charity.
 The Charity went from strength to strength in the advancement of health and well-being education, attracting students not only in London but across the UK and the world.
 One of Dragana’s most significant roles was liaising with media.
-She has co-authored a health food book with Boy George, appeared on numerous television and radio shows, as well as featured in national and international newspapers, tabloids, magazines etc. More recently and in partnership with Boy George, Dragana successfully managed a health food shop and café in London’s High Street Kensington.
-She currently works with a family of influential business entrepreneurs and writes regularly for the Huffington Post.
+She has co-authored a health food book with Boy George, appeared on numerous television and radio shows, as well as featured in national and international newspapers, tabloids, magazines etc. Also in partnership with Boy George, Dragana successfully managed a health food shop and café in London’s High Street Kensington.
+She works with high profile individuals and influential business entrepreneurs and is a contributor for the Huffington Post.

 After qualifying as a chartered accountant Michael spent 12 months in Kenya, including a secondment to Rwanda to assess the finances of a family planning charity funded from the United States.
 On returning to the UK he worked with the BP Pension Fund, before leaving to join an independent financial adviser and subsequently founding his own specialist insurance and financial planning business dedicated to providing advice to members of HM Forces.
 His experience of assisting many of the servicemen and women injured in Afghanistan led him to persuade insurance companies to improve the benefits that would be payable to soldiers in the event of injury, many of which have now been adopted as standard.
 As a natural progression he has supported a number of the armed forces charities, most notably Combat Stress and Walking With The Wounded.
 He is also a trustee director of a Central London family estate, derived from a will trust dating back to 1812.
 Michael combines his experience of finance and business development with a track record of providing a service and care for all those he meets.